gregko/Mini-WebDAV-server-for-Android/README.md

     debugImplementation project(':WdServerLib')

-therefore it does not have any permissions when built in RELEASE mode, it pulls WdServerLib only when built in DEBUG mode.
+therefore it does not need any extra permissions when built in RELEASE mode, it pulls WdServerLib only when built in DEBUG mode.

-When run on
-Android 10 and lower with access to the full storage, the files and folders on an additional SD card are read-only.
+When run on Android 10 and lower with access to the full storage, the files and folders on an additional SD card are read-only.
 It works fine on Android 11 due to MANAGE_EXTERNAL_STORAGE, new in Android 11.
 On Android 10 and lower managing files there would be possible with scoped storage operations, after the user approves access to directories.
-Again, something to consider later.
+Something to consider later.

 ## Adding to existing project from jippack